Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Pseudo-Randomness from Unpredictability Entropy

 then

 where $s' = \bO(ns+rm)$. \end{theorem}

-The proof is similar to the proof in~\cite{DPVR12trevisanextwithquantumsideinfo}.
-We need to show that in computational distance, distinguishing one bit from a uniformly random bit is equivalent to predicting this bit.
-And the triangle inequality for computational distance.
+The proof closely follows the approach in~\cite{DPVR12trevisanextwithquantumsideinfo}, with full details provided in~\cref{sec:appendix_trevisan}.
+The argument relies primarily on two tools: the equivalence, for computationally bounded adversaries, between distinguishing a bit from uniform and predicting it; and the triangle inequality for computational distance.

 \begin{lemma} Let $\rho_{XE}$ be a cq-state where $X$ is classical over one bit.
 For any~$s\in\mathbb{N}$:

 Equivalently, there is a circuit of size at most $s$ that on input $\rho_{E}$ correctly guesses $\rho_{X}$ with probability at least